jguerra7/C_Programming/04_Functions/01_Functions.md

 Recall from discussions of the first program that main() is a specially recognized name in the C system that always indicates where the program is to begin execution.
 You must always have a main().
-You can add a main() function to the preceding code to end up with a complete program, as shown in Program 7.1.
+You can add a main() function to the preceding code to end up with a complete program, as shown in Program.

 Program:  Writing a Function in C